WesternCapital/Paket.Analyze/README.md

 Q: Is there an a composable way to turn domain errors into strings?
 - A: [yes, DomainMessage has an overloaded .ToString](https://github.com/fsprojects/Paket/blob/d6fee2407c91a84ef16c39a92cdcfc758e9f25f7/src/Paket.Core/Common/Domain.fs#L151)

+## Future:

+Projects I'd like to work on in the future
+- set up some in-repo automated tests (instead of just validating it against my projects)
+- ask what projects a package is referenced in, direct or transitive (and maybe communicate if the reference is direct or transitive?).
+This is paket find-refs, but including transitive references